nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find tasks using the user input
+1. User requests to find tasks assigned to a name
-2. HEY MATEz searches through each tasks' and checks the tasks' assignees
+2. HEY MATEz searches through each task and checks the assignees of the task
 3. HEY MATEz lists tasks with a matching assignee.

 Use case ends.

-**Extensions**
-* 1a.
-Member name provided by user does not exist in the list of members
-    * 1a1.
-HEY MATEz shows an error message

-Use case ends.

 ### Non-Functional Requirements
 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Data should be persistent after exiting and reopening the app.
 3. App should run locally on the user's computer.

-*{More to be added}*

 ### Glossary
 * **Mainstream OS**: Windows, Linux, Unix, OS-X